janejuenyang/internal_projects/README.md

-# Project Outline
+# Project Template

+This is a Template.
+On GitHub, click **Use this template** at the top right to create your own project based on this one.

-This repo is meant to provide a basic template to help organize code, data, reports related to a particular project.
+This template repo is meant to provide a basic structure to help organize code, data, and reports related to a particular project for the ACF Data Surge Team.

-This repo is set up to run as an app in a docker containter.
+This repo is set up to run as an app in a docker containter, although not required.
 It is currently set to `python` but you can change the language and the launch script.

-The repo is already configured to be used as a template.
-On GitHub, click **Use this template** at the top right to create your own project based on this one.

 ## Project Checklist